Ajmak9/wuom/README.md

 - [SPHERICA_BASE.xcf](templates/SPHERICA_BASE.xcf)

+The BASE templates reveal the structure.
+The MASTER templates enable operation.

-Advanced templates available on Gumroad.
+MASTER templates available via Gumroad.

 This example shows how WUOM can be applied to a real environment: an olive grove.